frenchmaker/wd-mycloud-restsdk-recovery-script/README.md

 This script can rebuilt structure and files in original state.

+### Configuration confirmed :
+Ubuntu 18.04 Python 3.6 already installed

 *Original information :*

-*Problem: MyCloud devices don't use a simple, flat filesystem like other external drives, they store files with random-seeming names and directory structures.
+***Problem:*** *MyCloud devices don't use a simple, flat filesystem like other external drives, they store files with random-seeming names and directory structures.
 If your MyCloud is not functioning, you will need to read the SQLite database on the device to determine the original file structure.*

-*Solution: This script reads the database and a dump of the filesystem and copies the data to another location with the correct filenames and structures.
+***Solution:*** *This script reads the database and a dump of the filesystem and copies the data to another location with the correct filenames and structures.
 This script is intended for a Linux machine where you already have the file structure and database extracted.
 This won't work on Windows.
 I know it's ugly and inefficient, I am new to python.
 This is tested and working with Python 3.6 on Linux.*

-*Notes: SQLite database is stored in /restsdk/data/db/index.db.
+***Notes:*** *SQLite database is stored in /restsdk/data/db/index.db.
 Inside the DB two main tables appear to be of interest, FILES and ImageTrans.
 FILES lists each file with a unique ID (primary key) and a ContentID (the name of the file when stored on the filesystem) along with the file name "My important picture.jpg" and some other metadata.
 I believe ImageTrans is only for thumbnailing purposes but I could be wrong about that.
 Importantly, the entries in FILES have a "parent" attribute which places each file in a directory structure.
 This script totally ignores ImageTrans.*

-*If this script has helped you recover your data, please consider saying thanks to springfielddatarecovery with a Bitcoin donation 1DqSLNR8kTgwq5rvveUFDSbYQnJp9D5gfR*

 ### Change 3 first lines with your own path :
     #DO NOT ADD SLASHES TO END OF DIRECTORIES